AP Power Save

 Device(config-wireless-power-profile)# 10 ethernet gigabitethernet1 speed 1000mbps

-sequence-number : The power profile settings are ordered by sequence numbers.
-AP derating takes place as per the sequence number entered.
+sequence-number : You can derate the AP based on the sequence number you enter.
 The same combination of interface identifiers and parameter values does not appear in another sequence number.
 The same interface with the same parameter can appear multiple times with different parameter values, however, the parameter value that yields the lowest power consumption is the one that gets selected, irrespective of the sequence number if there is active calendar.

 Note